pmhahn/pmhahn.github.io/_posts/2020-08-27-pam-ecrypt.md

 ---
 layout: post
-title: Prevent eCryptfs from asking for passphrase
+title: "Prevent eCryptfs from asking for passphrase"
 date: 2020-08-27 16:20:00  +0200
 categories: linux debian security
+tags: pam
 ---

 For historical reasons I have been using [eCryptfs](https://www.ecryptfs.org/), a file system layer for encrypted files.